 Hospital-acquired infections (also known as nosocomial infections) including bloodstream infections, pneumonia and urinary tract infections are on the rise, also in the developed world.
-The increase has multiple causes, including more hospitalized patients with weakened immune systems, an increasing number of elderly patients, more invasive medical procedures, ever busier medical staff, inadequate sanitation protocols and finally, the routine use of antifungal drugs in hospital settings that creates a selection pressure for the emergence of resistant strains.
+The increase has multiple causes, including more hospitalized patients with weakened immune systems, an increasing number of elderly patients, more invasive medical procedures, ever busier medical staff, inadequate sanitation protocols and last but not least, the routine use of antifungal drugs in hospital settings that creates a selection pressure for the emergence of resistant strains.